About WinSwim

 Q. When sending using the critical error dialog, I get a sending error.

 You should attempt a few steps to verify the problem.
 The first is to make sure you are attached to the Internet when you press the "Send Error Report" button.
-If you continue to get an authorization error, download and replace the winswim.etf file or download the latest update from the download page.
+If you continue to get an authorization error, download the latest update from the download page.
 If it continues, please click on the "click here" link and cut/paste the error into an email and send it to support@winswim.com.

 Q. How do I change the language translation or create my own translation?